They had just stepped out—hand-in-hand, wearing coordinated neutrals—when it happened again.

 "There is no statement due or divorce," the spokeswoman said on that June day in 2018.
 "This is just fake social media news.
 This is all very bizarre and an embarrassing waste of time."

 At this point, the pair should just keep a boilerplate statement at the ready.
-Because en route to celebrating their impressive 21st wedding anniversary today, Britain's original power couple has had to defend their union a startling number of times.
+Because en route to celebrating their impressive 22nd wedding anniversary this summer, Britain's original power couple has had to defend their union a startling number of times.

 Even more infatuated, actually, as proving their detractors wrong has a way of drawing people together.
 As Victoria explained in a 2017 letter to her younger self, published in British Vogue, "In relationships people will throw obstacles in your way, and you either maneuver around them or you trip up."
 Having consistently chosen the former, she noted, she's unearthed the most valuable of lessons: "Even when you don't necessarily want the same thing, your support for each other will mean that you stick together and grow up together.
 And it will be worth it."